italia/spid-cie-oidc-docs/docs/en/entity_statement.rst

 SA Metadata Policy for RP
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-The following claims MUST be considered in the *metadata* parameter of type *openid_realying_party* within the policy that the SA establishes for an RP its direct descendant (Aggregate).
+The following claims MUST be considered in the *metadata* parameter of type *openid_relying_party* within the policy that the SA establishes for an RP its direct descendant (Aggregate).

 .. list-table::
   :widths: 20 20 20